© 2026 WNIJ and WNIU

 An abandoned hotel once operating as a Holiday Inn, a Ramada Inn, and then the Grand Victoria Hotel is now one step closer to demolition.

-The building, located at 1300 E. South St. in Freeport, has been condemned since 2017, but due to long-running legal battles, the structure has stood and rapidly deteriorated ever since.
-However, at the city council meeting on February 17th, Director of Community and Economic Development Gertrude Heimerdinger announced that the city has accepted a bid for demolition of the property.
+The building, located at 1300 E. South St. in Freeport, has been condemned since 2017.
+Long-running legal battles delayed its demolition, and the structure has rapidly deteriorated.
+However, at the city council meeting on Feb.
+17, Director of Community and Economic Development Gertrude Heimerdinger announced that the city had accepted a bid for demolition of the property.

-The demolition bid, awarded to Alber & Sons Earthworks, was noted as considerably lower than initial estimates.
+The demolition bid, awarded to Alber & Sons Earthworks, was considerably lower than initial estimates.

-While the demolition has been approved due to public safety concerns, the property is still owned by the private entity; although the city is actively seeking ownership through the courts.
+Although the demolition has been approved due to public safety concerns, the property is still privately owned.
+The city is actively seeking ownership through the courts.

 FREEPORT AWARDED ENROLLMENT IN DOWNTOWN REVITALIZATION PROGRAM

-Freeport’s effort will be led by the Greater Freeport Partnership in collaboration with the City of Freeport.
-The ten-month program begins February 18 and focuses on boosting small-scale manufacturing to fill vacant storefronts and strengthen local businesses.
+Freeport's effort will be led by the Greater Freeport Partnership in collaboration with the City of Freeport.
+The 10-month program begins Feb.
+18 and focuses on boosting small-scale manufacturing to fill vacant storefronts and strengthen local businesses.

-We spoke with Katie Gentz, Main Street manager, and she said the program offers tremendous opportunities for the future of downtown Freeport.
+Katie Gentz, Main Street manager, said the program offers tremendous opportunities for the future of downtown Freeport.

 STEPHENSON COUNTY SHERIFF’S OFFICE GIVES OUT AWARDS